JOJ0/joj0.github.io/_posts/2022-5-1-multiple-beets-libs.md

 This article is about [Beets  - the best music library manager out there](https://github.com/beetbox/beets/blob/master/README.rst).
 If you are a music collector who uses command-line tools but haven't discovered it yet, [watch this short demo video](https://beets.io) and read the [Getting Started Guide](https://beets.readthedocs.io/en/stable/guides/main.html).

-**This article is not a beginners guide but describes an opinionated but handy setup for Beets developers and advanced users.**
+**This article is not a beginners guide.
+It describes an opinionated but handy setup for Beets developers and advanced users.**

-[!NOTE]  asdfjklö

 Soon after I started contributing to the Beets project, I wanted to manage multiple Beets libraries installed within a single user account on my macOS and Linux machines.
 The initial goal was to find a way to quickly test new code or config settings and comfortably switch back to working in my production library.
 Later on I realized the setup's potential to even separate contentwise.

-## Why Prod, Dev and another Beets library?
+## Why more than one?

 Currently I run 3 Beets installations: